WICG/display-locking/explainers/update-rendering.md

 function can return a resolved promise for every call Note that a successful resolution of the promise does not provide strong guarantees of performance: bringing the element on screen may partially or fully invalidate the work that has been prepared.
-The user-agent should prepare the element and its contents as much as it deems is necessary for presentation
+The User Agent should prepare the element and its contents as much as it deems is necessary for presentation